IBM/create-and-deploy-memcached-operator-using-go/installation.md

 ```

 As you can see from my output above, all of the components of the OLM are in the `Installed` status.
+If your components are in the `Installed` status, that means your Operator Lifecycle Manager is working properly.
 <b>Note: if you see an error, you should still be able to proceed.</b>

 ## Conclusion